stolostron/rhacm-docs/governance/policy_samples.md

 ## Image vulnerability policy

-Apply the image vulnerability policy to define which network request to deny.
-For more information about network policies, see _Network Policy_ from the [Kubernetes documentation]( https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+Apply the image vulnerability policy to define which container images have vulnerabilities.
+For more information about container images, see _Images_ from the [Kubernetes documentation](https://kubernetes.io/docs/concepts/containers/images/).

 Your network policy might resemble the following YAML file: